cjbayesian/journal_miner/README.md

 use [pdftotext](http://linux.die.net/man/1/pdftotext), or some other utility.

-2. Place all `.txt` file in one folder.
+2. Place all `.txt` files in one folder.

 3. To run, use: